In North Korea: Lives and Lies in the State of Truth

 ‘In North Korea’ photographer Nick Danziger and I travel across the country not to sensationalise the theatricality of massed marches, goose-stepping automatons and posture politics.
 We don’t rehash national tragedies, demonise leaders or report on its concentration camps.
 Instead we try to step backstage, to catch a glimpse of life away from the performance, as it is lived in the world’s most secretive nation, at a turning point in its history.

-‘In North Korea’ will published worldwide in June 2017 as an ebook by wander2wonder Press
+‘In North Korea’ is published worldwide as an ebook by wander2wonder Press